Industry Insights

 Flexible Support When You Need It

-Hiring a full-time Business Development Manager is a huge commitment, and not every business can justify it.
+Hiring a full-time Business Strategy Manager is a huge commitment, and not every business can justify it.
 By partnering with CREM Business Solutions, you don’t need to pay a full-time BDM wage; we step in, get the job done, and step away when you want us to.

 Some clients work with us monthly as their outsourced BDM function, others bring us in for specific projects like bid management or sales training.
 Some want us until the dust has settled after big changes, others just to kickstart momentum before taking it in-house.
 Nothing is too much or too little, we’re here to add value where you need it most.